nschlia/ffmpegfs/README.md

 A Few Words On ProRes
 ---------------------

 Apple's ProRes is a so-called intermediate format, intended for post-production editing.
-It combines highest possible quality while still saving some disk space and not requiring high performance disk systems.
-On the other hand this means that ProRes encoded videos will become quite large - for example a 60 minute video may require up to 25 GB.
+It combines the highest possible quality while still saving some disk space and not requiring high-performance disk systems.
+On the other hand, this means that ProRes encoded videos will become quite large - for example, a 60-minute video may require up to 25 GB.

 It is not for target audience use, and certainly not suitable for internet streaming.

-Also please keep in mind that when using lossy source input formats the quality will not get better, but the files can be fed into software like Final Cut Pro which only accepts a small number of input formats.
+Also, please keep in mind that when using lossy source input formats, the quality will not get better, but the files can be fed into software like Final Cut Pro, which only accepts a small number of input formats.

 Transcoding Subtitles
 ---------------------

 Closed captions are converted to the output files, if possible.
 There are two general subtitle formats, text and bitmap.
 Subtitle transcoding is currently only possible from text to text or bitmap to bitmap.
 It may be relatively easy to convert text to bitmap, but not vice versa.
-This would require some sort of OCR and can become arbitrarily complex.
-That may work well for latin alphabets, but there are others.
-Guess what would happen with Georgian, Indian, Chinese or Arabic...
+This would require some sort of OCR and could become arbitrarily complex.
+That may work well for Latin alphabets, but there are others.
+Guess what would happen with Georgian, Indian, Chinese, or Arabic...

 | Output Format    | Subtitle Codec                                               | Format |
 | ---------------- | ------------------------------------------------------------ | ------ |